 Content generation tools, such as Answer the Public

 So much time goes into idea generation and planning content topics.
 Free-to-use websites, such as Answer the Public, can help provide some insight into what your customers are asking.
-To find out how, we wrote a blog on this here [link to blog].
+SEO tools such as Moz can also help with content ideas based on search volume and competitive research.
+Use their free keyword explorer to find keywords relevant to your industry.

 Do you need help?